 On social media platforms like Facebook, live streaming videos are watched three times longer and receive 10 times more comments than regular videos.

-Video streaming has evolved into a two-way communication between broadcaster and audience and live streaming takes full advantage of this development.
+Video streaming has evolved into a two-way communication between broadcaster and audience.
+Live streaming makes the most out of this and takes full advantage of this development.

 60% of marketers say that live streaming videos is a great way to get real-time feedback from their consumers.

-Just as TV broadcasted informational, entertaining, and accessible content, live streaming does the same thing but with added value of more options and more ways to interact with an audience.
+Just as TV broadcasted informational, entertaining, and accessible content, live streaming does the same thin.
+However, it has added value of more options and more ways to interact with an audience.